Fernap/UberASMTool/assets/readme.txt

 ---------------------------------------------------------

 - "level:" says we're now giving resources for levels
-- assigns the resource file incio.asm (which is in the level/ folder) to level 105
+- level 105 is assigned the resource incio.asm (which is in the level/ folder)
-- assigns all of incio.asm, waves.asm, gradient.asm to level 106
+- level 106 is assigned the three resources incio.asm, waves.asm, and
+  gradient.asm
-- switches to specifying resources for overworlds
+- "overworld:" says we're now giving resources for overworld maps
-- assigns the resource music.asm (in the overworld/ folder) to all overworlds
+- the resource music.asm (in the overworld/ folder) is assigned to all overworlds
-- switches back to specifying resources for levels
+- "level:" switches back to specifying resources for levels
-- assigns two resources to level 107: special.asm (which takes one extra byte) with an extra byte of 100 (decimal), and also music.asm from the overworld/ folder.
+- level 107 is assigned the resource special.asm (which takes one extra byte) with an extra byte of 100 (decimal), and then the resource music.asm from the overworld/ folder.